jonpsilvestri/wiki-racer/README.md

 Search can be run by providing the names of two Wikipedia arguments. ```arg1 -- source page``` ```arg2 -- target page```

+The article titles given in the command line _are_ case-sensitive

 EX: ```java WikiRacer Stanford_university emu```

 clear executables with ```make clean```